Best Bed Frames of 2021

 Four-poster beds are another decorative bed frame, which is why they are generally quite costly.
 They have four poles on the corners of the bed that are usually several feet tall and nearly reach the ceiling.

 Four-poster beds have a very regal and luxurious look, which makes for a great decorative piece in a bedroom.
+Many who enjoy an antique bed look can appreciate a four-poster bed frame.

 Canopy beds are very similar to four-poster beds, only the four posters are connected with a rail.
 Some canopy beds feature curtains or linens around the bed for a luxurious look, but others are curtain-free for a clean, minimalistic appearance.
 Either way, canopy bed frames make for an excellent centerpiece to any bedroom.